pescestefano96/programming_HSG/README.md

 ### Building a stock screener in Python

-1. Identify the set of financial instrument to be sorted (e.g. an index like the S&P500).
+1. Identify the set of financial instruments to be sorted (e.g., an index such as the S&P500).

 2. Identify the desired period of analysis.

-3. Select the conditions according to which the instruments will be sorted.
+3. Select the conditions under which to sort the instruments.
+These depend on the specific investment strategy adopted by the user.

-4. Calculate the return and metrics needed to implement the conditions for the assets in the portfolio.
+4. Calculate the metrics needed to implement the desired conditions for each financial instrument.

-5. Collect all the instrument that meet the conditions in a list.
+5. Collect all instruments that meet the conditions into a list.

 ### Mark Minervini's Stock Trend Following System
 In the context of this project, we decided to imolement the well-known Mark Minvervini's stock trend following system.